cse-sim/cse/doc/src/records/dhwsys.md

 DHWSYS constructs an object representing a domestic hot water system consisting of one or more hot water heaters, storage tanks, loops, and pumps (DHWHEATER, DHWTANK, DHWLOOP, and DHWPUMP, see below) and a distribution system characterized by loss parameters.
 This model is based on Appendix B of the 2016 Residential ACM Reference Manual.
 This version is preliminary, revisions are expected.

 The parent-child structure of DHWSYS components is determined by input order.
-For example, DHWHEATERs belong to DHWSYS that preceeds them in the input file.
+For example, DHWHEATERs belong to DHWSYS that precedes them in the input file.
 The following hierarchy shows the relationship among components.
 Note that any of the commands can be repeated any number of times.

 -   DHWSYS
     -   DHWHEATER